Weyl invariant $E_8$ Jacobi forms: Modular forms in ten variables

-\textbf{Acknowledgements} The author is greatly indebted to his supervisor Valery Gritsenko for suggesting this problem and for many stimulating conversations.
+\textbf{Acknowledgements} This paper is a part of the author's doctoral thesis.
+The author is greatly indebted to his supervisor Valery Gritsenko for suggesting this problem and for many stimulating conversations.
 The author is also grateful to Kazuhiro Sakai for valuable discussions.
 This work was supported by the Labex CEMPI (ANR-11-LABX-0007-01) in the University of Lille.
+The author thanks Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+The author also thanks the referees for helpful comments and suggestions that make this paper better.